mgongee/contact-form-7-multiupload-plugin/README.md

-# contact-form-7-upload-plugin
+# contact-form-7-multiupload-plugin
-Extension for a Wordpress plugin Contact Form 7, adding mail-tag/field-type for uploading multiple files at once.
+Extension for a Wordpress plugin "Contact Form 7".
+Adds [multifile] mail-tag/field-type for uploading multiple files at once.